How to Help Your Infant Development as a Parent

 It is strongly recommended that you speak to your baby from the very first day, just like you would speak to a friend or to your spouse (except for the higher pitch motherese, which I am sure your spouse wouldn’t like).
 “Good morning to you!
 How are you today?
 Did you sleep well?
 You woke up a few times last night, you must have been very hungry!
 Are you hungry now?
 Why don’t we sit outside to feed you, then we can hear the birds sing, and feel warmth of the sun on our skin…”

 You can read stories to baby, or comment on a book you are reading yourself, even if your baby has their eyes closed.
 This will make a tremendous difference in your child’s development.
 When you talk to your baby, try to have no other distractions around, look at your baby by holding them in front of you and to wait for your baby to respond to what you say.
 You will see that even in the first month, your child will begin blinking, making facial expressions, making sounds or cooing, listening attentively, or moving in response to your dialogue.
 By the second month, they will even imitate some of your facial expressions, like blinking, opening your mouth, and sticking your tongue out.
 Make sure you give your child enough time to respond to you when you talk – it can take a minute or two.
-This kind of interaction is incredibly stimulating for your child, and an important aspect of their social development.
+This kind of interaction is incredibly stimulating for your child, and an important aspect to encourage your baby’s social development.

 Learning Through Touch

 Research shows that brain development is greatly influenced by the amount of physical touch a baby receives, from holding your baby, to rubbing your baby’s back, caresses and infant massages.
 Studies have shown that babies born prematurely had an 80% survival rate if they received kangaroo care (meaning their bodies were in constant contact, skin to skin, to that of the mother or even of another person), versus less than 20% if they were cared for in an incubator, and only held during feedings.
 The same goes for your baby at home; don’t be afraid of holding your baby too much!
 The closer you are to your baby, and the more physical touch your baby receives, the greater their emotional development and brain development.
-If you are going for a walk, why not choose a baby carrier instead of a stroller?
+If you are going for a walk, why not try putting your baby in a carrier instead of a stroller?
 You can stay close, your bodies together, and burn a few extra calories in the process!

 Learning Through Sight